robertoaloi/emacs.d/README.md

 * Answer `y/n` instead of `yes/no`
 * Jump to other-window after splits (C-x 2, C-x 3)
 * Inhibit menu, tool and scroll bars
+* Cut and paste using the clipboard
+* Show line numbers

 ### Erlang